MicrosoftDocs/win32/desktop-src/TaskSchd/schtasks.md

 # Schtasks.exe

 Enables an administrator to create, delete, query, change, run, and end scheduled tasks on a local or remote computer.
 Running Schtasks.exe without arguments displays the status and next run time for each registered task.

+For more information on Task Scheduler, see this introduction: [Task Scheduler for developers](task-scheduler-start-page.md).

 ## Creating a Task